 Top things to do in Sedona, Arizona

 One of the many things that we love about Sedona is that it has the perfect mixture of outdoor adventure, interesting history, and iconic landscapes.
-All of which are spread out throughout the region so it is a good idea to understand how the area is laid out so you can plan the best itinerary and get the most out of your time in Sedona.
+All of these are spread out throughout the region so it is a good idea to understand how the area is laid out so you can plan the best itinerary and get the most out of your time in Sedona.

 A quick look at Sedona…